wcornwell/earthtones/README.md

 ![](readme_files/figure-markdown_github/opera-1.png)

-If you want to actually use the color scheme for another visualization and not just plot pretty picturs, there is a switch in the `get_earthtones` function: just add `include.map=FALSE` to the function call, and the function will only return the color palette for later use:
+If you want to actually use the color scheme for another visualization and not just plot pretty pictures, there is a switch in the `get_earthtones` function: just add `include.map=FALSE` to the function call, and the function will only return the color palette for later use:

 ``` r
 if(!require(ggplot2)) install.packages("ggplot2")